Chris Hong’s Top Surgery

 When Daddy Becomes Mummy: Fanny Ler On Being A Transgender Parent In Singapore

-Having a panic attack before his surgery
+Having a panic attack before their surgery

 Snapping pictures before the surgery